 Staying ahead of future challenges

-Given the ongoing rapid evolution of the e-commerce and telecommunications sectors, TPP countries agreed on the need for future cooperation.
-This includes: assisting SMEs to overcome obstacles in the use of e-commerce; sharing information and experiences on e-commerce regulations and policies; and encouraging the private sector to develop self-regulation that fosters e-commerce.
+Given the ongoing rapid evolution of the e-commerce and telecommunications sectors, Australia and Peru have agreed on the need for future cooperation.
+This includes: assisting small and medium-sized enterprises (SMEs) to overcome obstacles in the use of e-commerce; sharing information and experiences on e-commerce regulations and policies; and encouraging the private sector to develop self-regulation that fosters e-commerce.